Preaching Lent

-Teachers: Luke Timothy Johnson, John Mark Hicks, Mike Cope
+Teachers: Will Willimon, John Mark Hicks, Mike Cope

 Location: Woodmont Hills Church - 3710 Franklin Pike Nashville, TN 37204

-Target: Preachers / teachers who are hungry for collaborative community and ongoing learning opportunities - This is open to all preacher / teachers - men and women
+Target: Preachers / teachers who are hungry for collaborative community and ongoing learning opportunities.
+(This is open to all preacher and teachers, women and men.)

-Zoom follow-up: Preachers have the option of joining a small group of preachers who will read texts and storyboard sermons with more detail through a weekly zoom call after the February gathering
+Zoom follow-up: Preachers have the option of a joining a small group of preachers who will read texts and storyboard sermons with more detail through a weekly zoom call after the February gathering.

 Community: This may be the most valuable part of what we do!
 Ministry can be a lonely calling.
 Join us as we come together to bolster relationships with sisters and brothers who share in the work of the gospel.